Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 We build alliances, negotiate treaties, impose sanctions, and deploy armies.
 Yet the cycle of hostility continues, reshaping itself in new forms every decade.
 The world is searching for solutions, but perhaps the most transformative one has been sitting quietly in plain sight for thousands of years.

-It is the Lotus Leaf Principle, a teaching from the ancient Bhagavad Gita and embraced within ISKCON, which offers a radically different way of engaging with conflict, power, and responsibility.
+It is the Lotus Leaf Principle, a teaching from the ancient Bhagavad Gita, which offers a radically different way of engaging with conflict, power, and responsibility.

 This principle is not political.
 It is not ideological.
 It is human.